 Depending on the safety of the roof, we will walk the roof and look for defects in the material.
 Sometimes the roof is not safe to walk so we inspect it from the ground with good binoculars and a camera that will show us up close the condition of the roofing material when we get it on the computer during the reporting process.
 We are also looking for other defects besides roofing material, your home inspector looks for sags in the roof that might give us a better idea of the condition of the rafters when we do an attic inspection later on during the home inspection.

 We also look at the condition of the soffit, fascia and the rakes that go up the gable end.
 We will inspect any roof penetrations such as vent pipes and exhaust fans, and look at the condition of the flashing.

 During the inspection of the siding, we are looking for many things, one of them is the condition of the siding and secondly we’re looking at the installation of the siding, make sure it was installed correctly.
 While we are doing the inspection on the siding we also look for defects in the trim work, such as rot and gaps that could let weather and pests into the home.

 Decks and Porches

-The inspector inspects the ground around the building making sure that its slopes away from the home.
-He also looks for bushes and shrubs that are touching the home and will recommend that they be cut back or removed.
-During the ground part of the home Inspection we also look for the condition of the driveway and the walkways to the home.
+The inspector inspects the ground around the building making sure that it slopes away from the home.
+He also looks for bushes and shrubs that are touching the home and will recommend that they are cut back or removed.
+During the ground part of the Home Inspection, we also look for the condition of the driveway and the walkways to the home.